ietf-scitt/draft-steele-cose-merkle-tree-proofs/draft-steele-cose-merkle-tree-proofs.md

 Proof Type:

-: A verifiable process, that proves properties of one or more verifiable data structures.
+: A verifiable process, that proves properties of one or more Verifiable Data Structures.

 Proof Value: